remmelz/terraform-ansible-lab-environment/README.md

 Create a template VM image with SSH deamon running.
 Make sure the libvirt image is in place with the public key of the main host.
 This way Ansible can start the playbook once the SSH port of the VM is up.
-Edit the docker.tf file and set the source.
+Edit the ansible.tf file and set the source.

 Default source in ansible.tf is: